Robomarti/Ohtu-ryhm-repo-2023/src/tests/README.md

-Run Robotframework tests in root with run_robot_tests.sh.
+Run Robotframework tests in root with bash run_robot_tests.sh.

 Santtu: Weird bug when running robot tests; (Only without --headless, so works fine now) chrome starts running in background and eats up the CPU, if I run the tests multiple times this becomes more severe and locks up my PC.
 Fixed by killing the chrome task in task manager,